althonos/pyopal/README.md

 ## 🔧 Installing

-PyOpal is available for all modern versions (3.6+), with no external dependencies.
+PyOpal is available for all modern versions (3.6+), depending only on the lightweight Python package [`archspec`](https://pypi.org/project/archspec) for runtime CPU feature detection.

-It can be installed directly from [PyPI](https://pypi.org/project/pyopal/), which hosts some pre-built wheels for the x86-64 architecture (Linux/OSX) and the Aarch64 architecture (Linux only), as well as the code required to compile from source with Cython:
+It can be installed directly from [PyPI](https://pypi.org/project/pyopal/), which hosts some pre-built x86-64 and Aarch64 wheels for Linux and MacOS, as well as the code required to compile from source with Cython:
 ```console
 $ pip install pyopal
 ```